dachiefjustice/vm-vulnlab/README.md

 ```

 ## Choosing Vulnerable Applications and Ports
-**Culnerable applications are NOT automatically launched** for security reasons.
+**Vulnerable applications are NOT automatically launched** for security reasons.

 To start using a vulnerable application, uncomment its `use_app_name` line in [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml), save the file, and then run `vagrant up --provision`.